balancer/docs-v3/docs/developer-reference/contracts/vault-api.md

     address sharesOwner
 ) external returns (uint256 issuedShares);
 ```
-This function adds liquidity to a yield-bearing token buffer (linear pool embedded in the vault).
+This function adds liquidity to a yield-bearing buffer (one of the Vault's internal ERC4626 token buffers).

 **Parameters:**